 Normal feeding patterns

-This confidence drop usually happens because the breastfeeding pattern has perhaps changed unexpectedly or there is some other unexplained change that has happened.
+This confidence drop usually happens because the breastfeeding pattern has perhaps changed unexpectedly, or there is some other unexplained change that has occurred.

 Also, one of the most common concerns that many of you have is whether or not you are producing enough milk for your baby.

 I want to talk about eight changes that can happen during your breastfeeding journey that very often cause concern, but which are normal.

 I also want to assure you that if your baby is gaining weight on your breast milk alone, then you certainly don’t have an issue with your milk supply.

 The first one I would like to talk to you about is that you may notice that your breasts don’t feel full anymore, especially when you compare with how they felt in the first week or the second week after you gave birth.